 We trust our doctors with our health.
 Fortunately, most doctors honor that trust, upholding their commitment to “do no harm” and provide safe, effective medical care.
-There are times, however, when a doctor’s negligence or malpractice causes great harm, and victims deserve compensation.
+Sometimes, however, a doctor’s negligence or malpractice causes great harm, and victims deserve compensation.

 If you have been a victim of medical malpractice, contact a Duluth medical malpractice lawyer from Barrios Virguez.
-Your lawyer will take your case through the legal process, protecting your interests while working toward a just settlement.
+Your Duluth personal injury lawyer will take your case through the legal process, protecting your interests while working toward a just settlement.

 What Is Medical Malpractice?

-Medical malpractice happens when a patient is harmed by a medical professional’s incompetence.
-The medical caregiver, through negligence or recklessness, or general incompetence, brings hurt rather than healing to the patient.
+Medical malpractice happens when a medical professional’s incompetence harms a patient.
+The medical caregiver, through negligence, recklessness, or general incompetence, brings hurt rather than healing to the patient.

 Examples of Medical Malpractice

 Whatever the specifics of your case, if you have been harmed by a medical professional’s negligence, recklessness, or incompetence, you have the right to restitution.
-A Duluth medical malpractice lawyer from Barrios Virguez will fight to bring you justice and financial compensation.
+A Duluth medical malpractice attorney from Barrios Virguez in Duluth, GA, will fight to bring you justice and financial compensation.

-Though medical malpractice takes many forms, some forms are more common than others.
+Though medical malpractice takes many forms, some are more common than others.

-- Failure to Inform Patients of Treatment Risks: Doctors are required to explain the potential risks of treatments so patients can make informed decisions and opt for different treatments if they wish to avoid those risks.
+- Failure to Inform Patients of Treatment Risks: Doctors must explain the potential risks of treatments so patients can make informed decisions and opt for different treatments if they wish to avoid them.

 - Misdiagnosis or Delayed Diagnosis: Misdiagnosis or delayed diagnosis prevents patients from receiving necessary treatment for their actual condition or may worsen their actual condition.